 Also it is important to emphasise the fact that the classes were in English.
 When it was time to speak it orally in other situations we had much more fluency than the rest of our classmates.

-To sum up, if I just kept on about how Mercedes is as a teacher I wouldn’t be fair: she’s a clear example to follow in many ways; and it’s clear that if I hadn’t met her I wouldn’t be the same person that I am – and I wouldn’t be where I am now.
+To sum up, if I just kept on talking of Mercedes as a teacher I wouldn’t be fair.
+She’s a great role model to follow in many ways; and it’s so clear that if I hadn’t met her I wouldn’t be the same person that I am – and I wouldn’t be where I am now.

 To whom it might concern.